friemen/zackzack/README.md

-As you can see there is almost no access to technical APIs left, I replaced direct HTML building in favor of a internal DSL which is as such certainly suited only for certain style of UIs.
+As you can see there is almost no access to technical APIs left, I replaced direct HTML building in favor of a internal DSL which is as such certainly suited only for specific style of UIs.
 It's likely that a concrete project will have to invent it's own DSL, but it may borrow ideas from this prototype.
 The advantage of an additional layer is that it becomes almost trivial to create and understand a UI like